dolittle/Home/Documentation/development_principles.md

 ## High cohesion

 Rather than grouping artifacts by its technical nature; keep the things that are relevant to each other close.
 This makes it easier to navigate and provides a more consistent structure than having to divide by technical nature.
 For anyone coming into a project and developing on a specific feature will have an easier time understanding and mastering that feature when its all in the same location.
+Examples of division by technical nature would be keep all your interfaces in an interface folder/namespace, all your frontend components in a component folder.
+While what you're trying to focus on is the feature and everything related to the feature.

 [Cohesion](https://en.m.wikipedia.org/wiki/Cohesion_(computer_science))
 is more than just at a file level within a feature, it